Categories

 • Note: all liquor stores are state-run and close on Sundays.

-• The bars in nearby Park City are a lot more relaxed, perhaps thanks to the Sundance Film Festival that takes place there annually.
+• The bars in nearby Park City are a lot more relaxed.

 • Great bars in Salt Lake City to meet people: Under Current, Lake Effect, Templin Family Brewing, Craft by Proper, Paxton Pub, and Post Office Place.